samad-zeeshan/Docket/docs/data-handling.md

 ## The model

-Extraction runs on Anthropic Claude through Amazon Bedrock, inside the same AWS account and region.
+Extraction runs on Claude Haiku through Amazon Bedrock, inside the same AWS account.
 Nothing leaves the account boundary for a normal extraction.

+It does leave the region.
+Current Claude models on Bedrock are invoked through a cross region inference profile, which routes each call to whichever US region has capacity.
+For this model that is `us-east-1`, `us-east-2`, or `us-west-2`, so receipt text can be processed in any of the three.
+All three are United States regions, which makes this a data residency question rather than a sovereignty one, but it is worth knowing before pointing this at real receipts.

 The direct Anthropic API exists as a fallback.
 Its key is read from an SSM SecureString parameter at runtime, never from a long lived environment secret and